gBottollier/NewTabVideo/README.md

 ## Additional Features

-- **Time and Date Display:** AnimatedNewTab also displays the current time and date on each new tab, adding functionality to its aesthetic appeal.
+- **Time and Date Display:** NewTabVideo also displays the current time and date on each new tab, adding functionality to its aesthetic appeal.
 - **Resolution Compatibility:** The extension is designed to handle all screen resolutions.

-Enjoy a more vibrant and customized browsing experience with AnimatedNewTab!
+Enjoy a more vibrant and customized browsing experience with NewTabVideo!